UniversalDependencies/docs/_tpn/index.md

 * Nouns are also marked for tense.

 * As an omnipredicative language, lexical roots in Tupinambá are existential predicates.
-In order to function as arguments, the referential marker (a  ̴ ∅), is marked as Case (`Case=Ref`) despite its function being nothing like that of nominal cases.
+In order to function as arguments, the referential marker (a  ̴ ∅), is required (marked as `Case=Ref`) despite its function being nothing like that of nominal cases.

 ### Tags